Huddle01/monorepo-sdk/apps/docs/pages/docs/getting-started/add-iframe.md

 # Add Huddle01 Iframe

-<font color='red'> Add a few lines here on how iFrame lets you embed Huddle01 on your app </font>
+Huddle01 IFrame lets you embed Huddle01's Web App in your website with a few lines of code

 > **_NOTE:_** Request for access to the Iframe pkg on Huddle01's discord or reach out to the team.